 In the same way, Kanban tools help teams fix their bottlenecks by allocating the right time, talent, and resources to move projects along.
 They also help individuals track tasks and steps to project completion.

 Because it’s such a useful way to visualize work, many of the more intricate project management software tools employ the Kanban methodology within a larger, more complex system.
-If you’re shopping for a Kanban tool, you can use the list of top vendors below to get started or use our Product Selection Tool to get a free list of the best project management software for your needs.
+If you’re shopping for a Kanban tool, you can use the list of top vendors below to get started or use our Project Management Product Selection Tool to get a free list of the best project management software for your needs.

 The Kanban method is a great tool to help you visualize your project progress and find bottlenecks in the process.
 Kanban boards can be as simple as three columns that show tasks that have been requested, are in progress, or are done.
 If followed correctly, you get real time information on how the project is moving forward and any issues that are causing hang-ups, creating a more efficient workflow.